 - He becomes an evangelist!

-Who was it for this man?
+Now, I know who my people are.
+But, who were these poeple for this man?
 Did he have a wife at home?
 Children?
 What about his extended family?
 What about those who were his friends?
 What would that reception be like for them – when they thought he was lost forever?
 And what was it like for him?
 No longer held captive by Satan, he had been set free.
 What would he say?
 Can you imagine the tears of joy for them all?

 How?
 How is this possible?
 What has happened to you?